fhiso/basic-concepts/triples-discovery.md

 the alternative RDF formats described in {§other-fmts} of this standard, but *conformant* servers need not support those formats.

-If the *discovery IRI* is not one of the cases listed in {§required-triples}, and is not an IRI used for another purpose, it is *recommended* that servers issue a 404 "Not Found" response.
-Applications *must not* consider a 404 to mean the *term* is invalid.
+If the *discovery IRI* is not a known *term name* and is not an IRI used for another purpose, it is *recommended* that servers issue a 404 "Not Found" response.
+Applications *must not* consider a 404 or other HTTP error response to mean the *term* is invalid.

 {.note}  As it is only *recommended* and not *required* that parties defining new *terms* make information available online at the *term